 10. Web site looks old or has dates indicating that there are no updates

-The path to heck is paved with good intentions.
+The path to hell is paved with good intentions

 Developers think that they will update the website every week, but it never seems to happen that way.
-Website designers may include “updated on” dates, dated news, and other dated materials that indicate that the web site is not regularly updated.
+Website designers may include “updated on” dates, dating news, and other dated materials that indicate that the website is not regularly updated.
 Unless you have a full-time web developer that LOVES to write, listing dated materials can be problematic.
 You could also hire a great writer.

 I just heard a dozen professional developers cringe!
 Find a website developer that has done the work before.
 Ask other businesses, ask the local chamber of commerce for contacts, or browse existing websites to locate good developers.

 FREE TIP: Ask for their portfolio or go see their site.
 Weird thing – some great developers have crappy sites but do great work on their customers’ sites.

 12. One person’s view is not enough – you need two or three

 Imagine that your website is nearly done.
 Are you going to make the final approval without asking anyone else what they think?
 You should contact a few people to develop ideas and find criticisms to improve your final website design.